in2workspace/in2-verifier-api/README.md

 ## H2M Flow (Human-to-Machine Login)

-Currently, the verifier supports **H2M login flows** where a user authenticates with a verifiable presentation.
+Currently, the verifier supports **H2M login flow** where a user authenticates with a verifiable presentation.
 The following restrictions and configurations are applied in this flow:

 1. **VP Token Format**: